14 Incredible Adventure Ideas – Top Up Your Bucket List

 Elsewhere, resorts and hotels are recognising the power of the family pound.
-This year I’ve noticed many hotels are introducing special kids programmes and initiatives.
+I’ve noticed increasing numbers of hotels introducing special kids programmes and initiatives.
 Some, like selected Taj Hotels, even come with Hamleys hampers or a mini check in!
 They’re also realising that it’s the small things that make the difference.
 As a family we’re always very excited by child sized dressing gowns, welcome doughnuts and ducks for the bath.
 (London’s St Pancras Renaissance bath ducks are gold; not actual solid gold, it’s not Vegas you know!)
 But then larger families are still being penalised by booking sites who make it impossible for a family of five to book one large family room instead of paying out for two doubles.

 Adventure Travel Trends